griffinpp/cambio-cli/README.md

 Seeds are tracked in the same way as migrations, except in a table named `rzSeeds`.
 In this way, every database is aware of its own status.

+## Rebuilding the Database

+Often, especially during development and testing, it is necessary to reset the database to a base state.
+While unseeding can sometimes accomplish what is needed, due to the (potentially) constantly changing nature of the schema it may not be reliable.
+A rebuild is a guaranteed way to reset the database, regardless of what data is in it.
+A rebuild will drop the database, recreate it, then run all migrations on the recreated database.

+Rebuild with:

+    rz rebuild

+This will run a rebuild against the default connection (see "specifying connections" below, for more information about connections).

 ## Creating new connections for use

 Connections are simply `.js` files in the `config` folder that export knex connection objects.  `default.js` is provided upon initialization and is used when no connection information is provided to a command.
 New connections can be created manually by creating new files that export knex connection objects, but it is generally simpler to use Rhinozug to automatically generate a new connection for you.
 Start generating a new connection with: